Operation Kalbajar

 Armenian forces had captured the entire district in an offensive in March–April 1993.
 These developments caused political turmoil within Azerbaijan.
 Azerbaijani military commander Surat Huseynov marched from Ganja to Baku in the summer of 1993, to depose the then president of Azerbaijan, Abulfaz Elchibey.
 Ex-Soviet leader Heydar Aliyev assumed power and made Huseynov the country's prime minister.
 The Armenians were easily able to push further and capture several districts of Azerbaijan adjacent to Nagorno-Karabakh during this period.
 Aliyev vowed to take back the lost territories.

 The Azerbaijani forces, made up of over three thousand soldiers of the 701st Kalbajar Motorised Infantry Division, launched the offensive on 15 December, in high altitudes and harsh winter conditions, which led to some commanders opposing the operation.
 After back-and-forth action, the Azerbaijanis had passed over the Murov range by mid-January 1994.
 They were able to cut off the Vardenis–Martakert road and advanced towards to the Kalbajar–Martakert–Lachin road.
 The Armenians were caught off guard and the offensive initially met little resistance, with the Armenian forces retreating deeper into the region.
 By February, the Azerbaijani forces had approached Kalbajar.
 The offensive took a turn, and the Armenian forces were able to regroup and launch a counter-offensive with a large number of troops.
 They were able to cut off the road passing thorough the Omar Pass and besiege the Azerbaijani forces.
-The Azerbaijanis panicked and had to retreat thorough harsh mountainous terrain and deadly weather.
+The Azerbaijanis panicked and had to retreat through harsh mountainous terrain and deadly weather.
 By 20 February, the Azerbaijani forces were able to retreat to their original positions, except for two battalions, which were encircled by Armenian forces and fell under heavy bombardment.